AliHamzaAzam/ipfs-dht-simulator/README.md

 A Ring-based Distributed Hash Table simulator implementing content-addressable file storage with O(log N) routing using finger tables.

+> Originally developed in 2023 as a Data Structures course project.
+Rebuilt and modernized for GitHub publication.

 ## Features

 - Circular ring topology for machine organization